gabrielscaranello/gabrielscaranello/README.md

 ### Hello!
 I'm Gabriel Scaranello

-I'm a programming lover, I've been working in the area since January 2018.
-On my journey I learned and used PHP, followed by JavaScript and TypeScript, using frameworks like Laravel and Vue.js.
-I'm currently a front-end developer using Vue.js and React, and I venture a lot with Node.js.
-Contact me to talk about programming, I'm a fan of a good challenge and a good Counter-Strike game.
+👨‍💻 I'm a software engineer passionate about programming, working in the field since January 2019.
+Over the years, I've gained experience with PHP, JavaScript, and TypeScript, using frameworks like Laravel, Vue.js, and React.
+Currently, I focus on front-end development with React and Vue.js, while expanding my skills in back-end with Node.js and studying Golang to build robust solutions.
+I'm also knowledgeable in Docker and a proud open-source enthusiast.

+🚀 On my journey, I’ve embraced best practices like SOLID, Clean Architecture, and TDD, and I value agile methodologies for efficient and impactful project delivery.
+As I transition to a senior role, I'm also advancing my skills in software architecture and solution architecture.

+🐧 I'm a Linux distributions enthusiast.
+My journey began with Linux Mint, and I’m a big fan of Arch Linux.
+I used Debian for a significant amount of time, but I’m currently using Arch with the KDE Plasma interface, which offers flexibility and an efficient workflow.

+✨ My favorite code editor is Neovim, which keeps my workflow efficient and enjoyable.
+Reach out if you'd like to chat about programming!
+I’m always up for a good challenge and a good game of Counter-Strike.

 <div style="display: inline_block"><br/>
     <img height="184em" alt="Gabriel's GitHub Stats" src="https://github-readme-stats.vercel.app/api?username=gabrielscaranello&show_icons=true&theme=catppuccin_mocha&count_private=true" />